 - Address: Calle Sta.
 Ana, 16

-7. Enjoy its cultural offerings, cinema and theater
+7. Enjoy the cultural offer, cinema and theater

-If you are one of those who prefer theater or concerts, Granada has a night for that too.
-With a large number of venues in the city center and historic center, you can see award-winning, independent plays, concerts and international musicals.
+If you are one of those who prefer theater or concerts, Granada also has a night for that.
+With a large number of theaters in the city center and historic center, you can see award-winning, independent plays, concerts and international musicals.

 Theaters such as the Alhambra or the Isabel la Católica theater renew their billboard every month, so you can enjoy different shows.